tobixen/achievo-register/README.md

 KNOWN BUGS
 ==========

+* Many default values are specific for the setup at Redpill Linpro, and some may even be specific to my department.
+* The default URL seems to be protected by basic auth when accessing from outside the office/VPN.
+Adding username/password into the URL may help.
 * Charset problems - avoid using non-ascii letters or it may appear as WTF-8.
 * very sloppy support for phase ID - it has to be specified as a numeric ID.
-At our department 66 ("leveranse") seems to work fine for most practical purposes.
+Automatic selection of phase ID works for projects with only one phase ID.
+* very sloppy support for billable percentage - for Redpill Linpro, set ACHIEVO_BILLPERCENTID=3 for "0% billable" and leave the default (1) for "100% billable".
+* Not very well tested - always follow up by checking the Web UI that the registration has gone correctly through

 General thought
 ===============